mehialiabadi/ElepticCurve/README.md

 Basic algebraic operations in EC over a finite feild:

-  Addition : if R and Q are two point on curve, we can uniquely compute R+Q Multiplication : if R is a point on curve and k be any arbitraty number, we an compute k*R Point reverse : given any point R, we can take −R to be the point opposite of it.
+  Addition : if R and Q are two points on curve, we can uniquely compute R+Q.

+  Multiplication : if R is a point on curve and k be any arbitraty number, we an compute k*R.

+  Point reverse : given any point R, we can take −R to be the point opposite of it.

-  Point subtraction : if R and Q are two point on curve, R-Q can be done as R+(-Q)
+  Point subtraction : if R and Q are two points on curve, R-Q can be computed as R+(-Q).

+  Note:  neither two points mulitication nor two points divition is not defined in EC.

   We will start with implemention of basic operations in eleptic curve over a finite feild with small order.
 Then we will extend our implementaion over finite feild with very large order (>64 bits) such as spec256k1.